 PRACTICAL ASSISTANCE FOR DISADVANTAGED CHILDREN IN MALAWI AND THEIR FAMILIES

-WaterAid figures indicate that fewer than a third of the rural population in Malawi has access to a latrine.
+WaterAid figures also indicate that more than half the entire population (13.8 million) remain without a decent toilet.
 Apart from the serious health issues associated with unsafe hygiene practices, the lack of single-sex toilet and washing facilities affects women and girls disproportionately, exposing them to a higher risk of sexual harassment and denying them dignity and privacy, especially during menstruation.
 Some teenage girls drop out of education altogether due to unacceptable sanitation facilities in schools.

-Despite only nine percent of the population having access to mains
+Despite only eleven percent of the population having access to mains

 electricity, the supply is unreliable and there are regular power cuts.
 Those with no electricity either retire to bed when the sun goes down or rely on inefficient, costly and potentially dangerous candles or kerosene lamps to light their homes after dark.
 Both can cause burns and fires if they are